 Call for Proposals

-The Call for Proposals is now OPEN – deadline to submit a proposal is December 2nd, 2019.
+The Call for Proposals is now CLOSED.
+(Deadline to submit a proposal was December 2nd, 2019.)

 Libraries are uniquely able to support and maintain an inclusive and diverse society.
 We provide staff, space, programming, and services to help individuals, families, groups, and communities maximize their potential for development and enhance their well-being.
 As the author Eric Klinenberg put it in his book “Palaces for the People,” libraries provide the “setting and context for social participation” and are a cornerstone of civic life.

 The 2020 BC Library Conference theme “Libraries, Democracy and Action” is meant to inspire discussions about how libraries continue to build robust social infrastructure and how libraries play a critical role in linking communities to essential thinking and action focused on areas such as reconciliation, inclusion, diversity, intellectual freedom, creative and critical thinking, and social responsibility.

 Libraries build social infrastructure and capacity every day.
 The 2020 BC Library Conference theme provides an opportunity to share the ways libraries currently do this work, and to explore the ways we intend to broaden and deepen the contributions libraries make to society.